Bombing of Bremen in World War II

-The Bombing of Bremen in World War II by the British Royal Air Force (RAF) and US Eighth Air Force involved both indiscriminate "area bombing" and, as capacity improved, more targeted raids upon the city's military-industrial facilities.
-These included, the shipyards of Vulkan, AG Weser and Atlas Werke, the Valentin submarine pens, oil refineries and the aircraft works of Focke-Wolf.
+The Bombing of Bremen in World War II by the British Royal Air Force (RAF) and US Eighth Air Force involved both area bombing and, as capacity improved, more targeted raids upon the city's military-industrial facilities.
+These included the shipyards of Vulkan, AG Weser and Atlas Werke, the Valentin submarine pens, oil refineries and the aircraft works of Focke-Wulf.

 Early RAF raids on Bremen beginning in May 1940 had sought out these industrial and military targets but the efforts proved costly and, given limited navigation and target-location capabilities, impractical.

 From September 1941 the RAF switched to night-time "area bombing".
 In the spring of 1942 new directives from Bomber Command under Air Marshal Arthur Harris formalised the change of strategy.
-Purporting to draw lessons from the German Blitz on Britain, Bomber Command concluded that rather than being "collateral damage", the destruction of residential districts and the killing of civilians served the legitimate purpose of weakening enemy morale.
+Drawing lessons from the German Blitz on Britain, Bomber Command concluded that rather than being "collateral damage", broader bombing raids which also destroyed residential districts served the legitimate purpose of weakening enemy morale.

 To demonstrate the effectiveness of area bombing, Bomber Command sought to overwhelm city defences with "1,000 bomber" raids.
 The first of these mounted against Bremen was on 25 June 1942.
 Six hundred houses were destroyed but civil defence measures kept civilian casualties to 88.
 Flak and Luftwaffe fighters were able to shoot down 49 RAF bombers.
 Subsequent attacks were carried out by fewer but improved aircraft, and as Bremen's air-defence depleted (fighter aircraft were redeployed to the eastern front), these caused significantly more damage.